-In August 1944 the Harrods Estates Office received a direct hit from a V1 ‘doodlebug’ rocket, which completely demolished the building.
-However, nearly 300,000 packets of papers were retrieved from the rubble, and Harrods Estates continued trading in temporary accommodation in the Wholesale Office in Hans Crescent without missing a day of work.
+During the 1930s, new branches opened in Haslemere, Manchester, Berkhamsted, Cheltenham, Monte Carlo and Le Touquet.
+Then disaster struck in 1944 when the Knightsbridge office received a direct hit from a V1 “Doodlebug” rocket, which demolished the building.
+Incredibly, nearly 300,000 packets of papers were retrieved from the rubble and Harrods Estates continued trading in temporary accommodation without missing a day of work.

-Over the next 35 years the office of Harrods Estates was to be found in Basil Street and Park Lane before eventually returning to the store.
+Over the next 35 years, the head office was located in Basil Street in Knightsbridge and Park Lane before returning to its namesake store.

 Then in 2001, Harrods Estates take over a new address in Brompton Road – just yards away from its original premises in 1919, directly opposite Harrods.